This post may contain affiliate links from which i can earn a commission

 The oils and fats in nuts and seeds can help prevent dry skin, which, for me has been an ever-present factor in menopause.

-Three brazil nuts a day will give you enough selenium for your daily needs.
+Three brazil nuts per day will give you enough selenium for your daily needs.
 Selenium plays a vital role in our metabolism and thyroid function.

 Walnuts, Almonds, Brazil nuts, pumpkin seeds, sunflower seeds, and chia seeds are all great additions to your diet.
 Pop a small mixed bag into your handbag to get you through a snack attack.

-Water will help combat vaginal dryness and dry skin that women in menopause can suffer from.
+Water will help combat vaginal dryness, dry skin and frizzy hair that many women in menopause can suffer from.

 It will also help to keep your whole digestive system oiled which will improve bloating and the bonus is it will plump out those wrinkles.

-Make sure you get your eight glasses a day.
+Make sure you get your eight glasses per day.

 7. Healthy fats